SkrideOne/cx/rust_docs/zero-*_handbook.md

-# Zero-* Patterns in Rust Nightly 1.90 (Best Practice 2025)
+# Zero-* Patterns in Rust Nightly 1.91 (Best Practice 2025)

 ## Introduction

-Rust prides itself on zero-cost abstractions—high-level code that compiles to the same machine code you would have written by hand.
-The zero-* family of patterns extends this idea: zero-copy access avoids unnecessary memory moves, zero-sized types encode information at compile time without runtime storage, zeroization securely wipes secrets, and zero-cost abstractions (iterators, closures and async/await) give expressiveness without adding runtime overhead.
-Rust 1.90 (nightly) continues to emphasize safety and performance; the practices below are aligned with Best Practice 2025 and assume the user’s code is compiled with recent nightly features (e.g., `let_chains` stabilized in 1.88).
+Rust prides itself on zero‑cost abstractions—high‑level code that compiles to the same machine code you would have written by hand.
+The zero‑* family of patterns extends this idea: zero‑copy access avoids unnecessary memory moves, zero‑sized types encode information at compile time without runtime storage, zeroization securely wipes secrets, and zero‑cost abstractions (iterators, closures and async/await) give expressiveness without adding runtime overhead.
+Rust 1.91 (nightly) continues to emphasise safety and performance and brings incremental improvements such as the guaranteed capacity of `Vec::with_capacity`【684066008670463†L134-L140】 and safe non‑pointer intrinsics.
+The practices below are aligned with Best Practice 2025 and assume the user’s code is compiled with recent nightly features (e.g., `let_chains` stabilised in 1.88).

 This guide focuses on practical patterns for quality and performance.
 For typical cases the recommended approach is explained with examples.
 Non-typical cases—those requiring advanced patterns or `unsafe`—are discussed separately.